-Mountwest Community & Technical College also neither affiliates with nor grants recognition to any individual, group, or organization having policies that discriminate on the basis of race, sex, religion, age, sexual orientation, disability, protected veteran status, or national origin.
-Further, the college is committed to the ideals of inclusion of students, faculty and staff and, whenever appropriate, will take affirmative steps to enhance diversity.
-Information on the implementation of the policy and/or the Title IX Amendment should be addressed to: Director of Human Resources, Employee Development and Payroll, Suite G12, Mountwest Community & Technical College, Huntington, West Virginia, 25701.
+Mountwest Community & Technical College also neither affiliates with, nor grants recognition to, any individual, group, or organization having policies that discriminate on the basis of race, color, sex, religion, age, disability, national origin, protected veteran status or sexual orientation.
+Further, the college is committed to the ideals of inclusion of students, faculty and staff, and, whenever appropriate, will take affirmative steps to enhance diversity.
+Information on the implementation of the policy and/or the Title IX Amendment should be addressed to: Director of Human Resources, Employee Development and Payroll, Suite G12, Mountwest Community & Technical College, One Mountwest Way, Huntington, West Virginia, 25701 or call (304) 710-3501.